alucianOriginal/XBTGPUARC/README.md

 * The kernel studies and experiments I’ve done offline are far more complex, but also too messy to publish at the moment.
 * Think of this as a “Quasimodo build” – it walks, but not gracefully.

+How to Start this early Quasimodo build?:
+* I do not know it realy, but you need to put a folder with the name "kernels" and make there the zhash.cl file in.
+* Then, you need to compile it with the makefile on your system.
+I build that all under Linux Garuda an have no idea about how and if it is running on your OS.
+* For fun, change the BTG Wallet Adress to yours, you can find in the files.
+Just, for better feeling and so on.
+Later, you also need to do this here but with more compfort to expect.
+* Then, start the "run.sh" from your Console out the XBTGPUAR Folder and the programm should make a connection to solo-btg.2miners.com Pool.
+* I recommed not to waste your time to much with it in this State!!!
+Ask me on all the ways i shown up for helping you out if i can do it.

 What’s Next?:

 I’ll continue to: